 There is three popular variety for broccoli cultivation.
 The calabrese is the most familiar, with large green heads and thick stalks.
 Therefore, the suitable plantation time is spring.

 Sprouting broccoli has a larger number of heads with many thin stalks.
-You can plant it in May and harvest during the winter or early the following year.
+You can plant it in May and harvest it during the winter or early the following year.

 Romanesco broccoli has numerous small cone-shaped heads arranged in spirals.
 And they are yellow-green in color.
 White and purple varieties are also available in some areas.

-Popular varieties in the USA are Captain, Everest, Imperial, Emerald Pride, Gypsy, Pinnacle, Packman, Diplomat, Premium Crop and Windsor.
+Popular varieties in the USA are Captain, Everest, Imperial, Emerald Pride, Gypsy, Pinnacle, Packman, Diplomat, Premium Crop, and Windsor.
 However, there are some hybrid varieties also.

 Agroclimatic Condition For Broccoli Cultivation